 Know that your priorities will change, and often when you least expect them to.
-But try to stay focused on the tasks you’re committed to completing that day, only if it is one thing – getting that off your to-do list will give you the motivation to keep going.
+But try to stay focused on the tasks you’re committed to completing that day, only if it is one thing – getting that off your to-do list will motivate you to keep going.

 Making tough decisions

-But what if everything is important?
+But what if everything is necessary?
 And everything is urgent?

 Well, there’s a secret that helps you know what to do in that case.

-The secret is: Not everything you are asked to do truly is important and urgent.
+The secret is: Not everything you are asked to do truly is essential and urgent.

 Call out your manager when the urgent list is getting too big.